St. John's Red Storm: History

 Prior to the 1994–95 school year, the university's nickname was the "St. John's Redmen", which referenced the red uniforms worn by its teams in competition.
-The name was interpreted as a Native American reference in the 1960s, and the university did have a mascot (adorned in Native American dress), which eventually led to the team's name change to the Red Storm.
-The change happened at a time when there was mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.
-The Redmen name still remains popular among fans, however, as does "Johnnies".
+The name was interpreted as a Native American reference beginning as early as the late 1920s, with a group of students bringing a "cigar store Indian" to campus to use as a mascot, who was originally known as Big Chief Red Jacket, and later Chief Blackjack.
+The team's name was eventually changed to the Red Storm when there was mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.

 On September 18, 2009, the new mascot, which was voted on by students, was revealed: Johnny Thunderbird.
 On December 15, 2012, St. John's and the other six Catholic, non-FBS schools (the so-called "Catholic 7") announced that they were departing the former Big East for a new conference.

 The "Catholic 7", after purchasing the "Big East" name from the FBS schools and adding Butler, Creighton, and Xavier, began operating as the new Big East Conference beginning in July 2013.